 People dress in colorful and ornate traditional Indian ethnic ensembles to worship in the evenings and later join the dance events.
 Women wear special Navratri Lehenga Cholis, popularly known as Chaniya Choli (in Gujarat), and other Indian outfits like Gujarati Saree, colorful Anarkali Suits, and Indo-western combinations like bohemian skirts and cholis/ Kurtis.
-Men wear long kurtas of Kediyas with mirror-embroidered flares, paired with a cotton churidar or dhoti, and a dressy stole.
+Men grace the occasion in long straight-cut or flared kurtas called Kediyas with mirror-embroidered flares, paired with a cotton churidar or dhoti and a dressy stole.

 Everything You Need to Know About Navratri